What types of raw bones are safe for dogs?

 Does he actually chew the bones or does he try to gulp down large chunks?

-I’m referring to raw, edible bones in this post.
+I’m referring to raw, edible bones in this article.

 What kinds of raw bones are safe for my dog?

 There’s not really one answer here.
+It depends so much on the individual dog.
 So here is my answer when considering my own dogs:

 I feed my dogs raw chicken bones, raw duck bones and raw turkey bones.
 These are generally safe for most dogs.